 Solar Panel Options for Colleges and Universities

 Solar power is one of the top options for alternative, clean energy.
-Panels convert sunlight into electricity, while traditional energy sources draw power from fossil fuels like coal and natural gas.
+Solar panels convert sunlight into electricity, while traditional energy sources draw power from fossil fuels like coal and natural gas.
 Fossil fuels are a finite resource, but solar power is renewable source of energy.

 People have recognized the value of solar power, and this energy source is on the rise.
 Within the next five years, the market is expected to triple in size, according to the Solar Energy Industries Association.